vonalven/airbnb_ada_project/README.md

 * GeoJSON file of neighbourhoods of the city

 All the informations about how the data have been collected and pre-processed is available in the source-website.
 The datasets are highly-comprehensive, very complete and usable.
 They have in fact been organised in a way easily usable by the virtual visualisation tools available on the source website.
 A relatively easy cleaning procedure is then implemented.
 The datasets are .csv files and well formatted.

+The public transportation datasets we will use are accessible and downloadable here: https://www.citylines.co/data.
+This open-source platform is constantly updated and all the data cover several years up to the present days.
+For each city, the main collected informations are:
+* transportation systems
+* transportation lines
+* transportation sections
+* transportation section lines
+* transportation stations
+* transportation modes

+All the data are downloaded as .csv files and handled using pandas.

 # Code organisation:
 The project will be organised by class.
 Some open sources libraries are used to build very complete methods performing all the steps required in a full pipeline machine learning or visualisation analysis for example.
 For example, to easily manipulate folium maps and to provide some non-available functionalities, a class is created allowing to easily add different layes, different representation types, to bind colormaps to each layer with the possibility to control their display through buttons, ...
 An interesting method of the class will also provide the possibility to build geographical time-lapsed animations of data.